-Notified ADR bodies will publish details of business sectors they deal with; the procedures they employ; the costs (if any) involved; and the legal consequences of their decisions.
+Notified ADR bodies have to publish details of business sectors they deal with; the procedures they employ; the costs (if any) involved; and the legal consequences of their decisions.
 They are also required to publish annual reports giving information on the number of disputes handled; the number and nature of disputes which they refused to deal with; and the average time taken to resolve a dispute.

-Case Study: The Furniture Ombudsman in the UK publishes not only the statistics and the list of subscribed retailers, but also various guides both to consumers and to companies http://www.thefurnitureombudsman.org/
+Some of the ADR bodies publish not only the statistics and other information, but also various guides both to consumers and to companies.